Kratom: A dangerous opioid or natural panacea?

 Six states have already banned it.

-A local Triangle woman asked ABC11 to look into Kratom after her husband became addicted to it.
+A Triangle woman asked ABC11 to look into Kratom after her husband became addicted to it.

 "My mother worries about leaving me alone with him because of his terrible mood swings and the intense anger directed at me if something sets him off.
 I live in a world where I walk on eggshells," said the woman.
 "I am living a life with an addict, whose life is dictated by taking this junk and it is tearing us all apart."